 (B) There are no restrictions imposed on the movement of regulated articles within regulated areas or within federal quarantine areas, provided they do not transit any non-regulated areas in Ohio.

 (C) As a condition of issuance of certificates for the movement of regulated articles, any person engaged in purchasing, assembling, exchanging, handling, processing, utilizing, treating, or moving such articles may be required to sign a compliance agreement, stipulating that he will maintain such safeguards against the establishment and spread of infestation and comply with such conditions as to the maintenance of identity, handling, and subsequent movement of such articles, and the cleaning and treatment of means of conveyance and containers used in the transportation of such articles as may be required by the inspector.
 Any compliance agreement may be canceled for failure to comply with the provisions of this quarantine or any conditions imposed pursuant to it.

 (B) Any properly identified inspector is authorized to seize, treat, destroy, or otherwise dispose of articles found to be moving in violation of this chapter.
 Items will be destroyed only if it is determined by any ODA inspector that destruction is the only feasible method to avoid transportation of the life stages of gypsy moth.

 When feasible, areas found to be infested, or which are so situated as to be subject to infestation, such as campgrounds and roadside rests, shall be treated to eradicate or otherwise suppress the infestation to whatever extent possible.

-(A) A landowner may request that the department of agriculture include the landowner's property in the gypsy moth suppression program.
-If:
+(A) A landowner may request that the department include the landowner's property in the gypsy moth suppression program if: